yezhenqing/spatial-live/docs/source/guide.rst

 Concise control interface
 -------------------------

-Spatial-lvv will provide the concise control interface in the top-right corner, and the content will dependant on the current active layer.
-Most of those items are constant, only few items will changed acoordingly.
-The below one is an example from an active ScatterplotLayer, others are similar.
+Spatial-live offers a concise control interface located in the top-right corner.
+The content of this interface depends on the currently active layer.
+While most items remain constant, a few will change acoordingly.
+The following example pertains to an active ScatterplotLayer, with other layers having a similar interface.

 .. |pic1| image:: images/guide-cntl-panel.png